-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 This matters because you are fighting app design and engineering, not any weakness of character.
 App feeds run on the same mechanism as slot machines.
 Rewards arrive on an unpredictable schedule.[3]
 Sometimes you pull and get nothing.
 Sometimes you pull and get something that lights you up.
 Because your brain can't predict which, it keeps pulling.
 You will not out-discipline a slot machine.
 What you can do is put it across the room, where you have to stand up and walk to play it.
 That single change defeats more scrolling than a year of beating yourself up over it.

 The same logic runs through your sleep and your relationships.
 Staring at a glowing screen in bed delays the rise of the sleep hormone melatonin by around 90 minutes and reduces it by half.
-It also leaves you less alert the next morning, even after a full eight hours of sleep.[3]
-Charge your phone out of the bedroom and the problem solves itself, no willpower required.
+It also leaves you less alert the next morning, even after a full eight hours of sleep.[4]
+Charge your phone out of your bedroom and the problem solves itself, no willpower required.

 A phone in view, even face down, lowers the quality of any conversation.[5]
 Its mere presence pulls a thread of your attention, whether it lights up or not.
 Put it in another room and the conversation comes back.